iotaledger/iota-identity-tutorial/README.md

         KeyPair.fromJSON(issuer.authKey),
         verifiactionMethodName);
     ```
-11. **Verifier:** Verify Alice's and the University's signatures again and see the University revoked their verification
+11. **Verifier:** The IOTA Foundation verifies Alice's and the University's signatures again and finds out that the University revoked their verification
     - [checkVerifiablePresentation.js](checkVerifiablePresentation.js)
     ```javascript
     let signedVpPath = './signedCredentials/signedVP.json';